EduardoRodriguesF/EduardoRodriguesF/README.md

 ⚛ Learning **TypeScript** and **React**;

-🕹 learning game development on free time;
+🕹 learning game development with C# on free time;

 <h2>⛰️ Hackatons</h2>